timotejroiko/tiny-discord/docs/InteractionServer.md

 |path|string|no|"/"|Path on which to accept interaction webhooks|
 |server|server \| object|no|-|Server options or a custom server \*|

-\* If `server` is an instance of http/https/http2/net/tls Server, InteractionServer will attach itself to it like a middleware.
-Otherwise `server` is an options object to be given to a built-in server.
-If the object includes `cert` and `key` properties, it is passed to `http2.createSecureServer`, otherwise it is passed to `http.createServer`.
+\* If `server` is an instance of a http/https/http2/net/tls based Server, InteractionServer will attach itself to it like a middleware.
+Otherwise if `server` is an object, it will be used as the options to create a new internal server instance.
+If the object includes `cert` and `key` properties, it will be used with `http2.createSecureServer`, otherwise it will be used with `http.createServer`.

 &nbsp;